ManoelVuu/Food-Production-Impact-Analysis/README.md

 - Filtered out nulls in "per 1000kcal" and "per 100g protein" analyses by using the Category field (excluded Non-Protein foods for protein-related metrics).
 - Shrimps (farmed) nulls (set to 0 for "per kg") had minimal impact, as analysis focused on major contributors (e.g., Beef, Cheese).

-# Visualization
+# Visualization & Key Insights
 The analysis is visualized in `Environment Impact of Food Production Analysis.pbix` across 8 pages, each addressing a specific question or summary.
-Visuals are designed for clarity, using bar, pie, and scatter charts, with KPI cards for quick insights.
+Visuals are designed for clarity, including bar, pie, and scatter charts, with KPI cards for quick insights.

 1. **Overview & Key Metrics** ![Overview   Key Metrics](https://github.com/user-attachments/assets/3e2da351-b32a-4cce-a997-1c6e2f97b8f7)